chrisbroski/wireframe/README.md

 ###Wires

-Putting boxes around everything is not very pretty stylistically, but if you are building a *wireframe* UI, you should use *wire frames*.
+Putting boxes around everything is not very pretty stylistically, but if you are building a *wireframe* UI, it makes sense to use *wire frames*.

-###Tell Them What a Wireframe Is
+###Explain What a Wireframe Is

 Though not subtle, it is effective to hit the user over the head with the blunt facts.
 Include information that tells the user point-blank that they are looking at a wireframe and what a wireframe is.